ArminJo/JK-BMSToPylontechCAN/README.md

 # Features
 - Protocol converter from the JK-BMS status frame to Pylontech CAN frames.
+- Supports sending of total capayity for SMA and Luxpower inverters.
 - Display of BMS information, Cell voltages and alarms on a locally attached serial 2004 LCD.
 - Page button for switching 4 LCD display pages.
 - Debug output and extra CAN info page on long press of button.